-- the communication needs of the student, including, for a student who is deaf or hard of hearing, the student's opportunities for direct communications with peers and professional personnel in the child's language and communication mode, academic level, and full range of needs, including opportunities for direct instruction in the student's language and communication mode; and - the student's need for assistive technology devices and services.
+- the language needs of a student with emergent bilingual abilities as those needs relate to the student's IEP; - providing for instruction in Braille and the use of Braille unless the ARD committee determines, after an evaluation of the student's reading and writing skills, needs, and appropriate reading and writing media (including an evaluation of the student's future needs for instruction in Braille or the use of Braille), consistent with the District's Evaluation Procedure Operating Procedure, that instruction in Braille or the use of Braille is not appropriate for the student; - the communication needs of the student, including, for a student who is deaf or hard of hearing, the student's opportunities for direct communications with peers and professional personnel in the child's language and communication mode, academic level, and full range of needs, including opportunities for direct instruction in the student's language and communication mode; and - the student's need for assistive technology devices and services.

-How does the Brazos develop an IEP for a newly enrolled student who had an IEP from another public school?
+How does the District develop an IEP for a newly enrolled student who had an IEP from another public school?